ElektraInitiative/libelektra/doc/dev/data-structures.md

 An **AVL tree** also serves as a competitor.
 AVL trees are expected to be
-faster for inserting keys at any place, but may be slower for appending because of the needed reorganisations.
+faster for inserting keys at any place, but may be slower for appending because of the needed reorganizations.
 Their disadvantage is that they need to allocate a large number of small pieces of memory.
 Further investigations, namely implementation and benchmarks,